MohamedElashri/Zotero-Docker/README.md

 [![Docker Image CI](https://github.com/MohamedElashri/Zotero-Docker/actions/workflows/docker-image.yml/badge.svg)](https://github.com/MohamedElashri/Zotero-Docker/actions/workflows/docker-image.yml)

+# Project discontinued
+The project needs a lot of work because there are many things missing and zotero team is not interested in making things easier for having a selfhosted version.
+It still the best research manager and only viable open source option.
+With the release of Zotero 6 and their great additions this project becomes irrelvant and can't cope up.
+Also I don't have time to invest so This would be archived.

 # Zotero-Docker
  Docker version of Zotero dataserver and web library combined.
 This work is based on the original work of [zotero prime](https://github.com/SamuelHassine/zotero-prime)